 Cool and cloudy mornings with light rains/ drizzle over high ground areas was experienced in Central province, Nairobi area and its environs during the Dekad.
-The maize crop is at flowering stage and performing poorly due to inadequate rainfall.
-Harvesting of the bean crop is complete in most areas with below normal yields being reported.
+The maize crop is at flowering stage and performing poorly due to inadequate rainfall with below normal yields being expected.
+Harvesting of the bean crop is complete with below normal yields being reported.
 (Fig1&2).